 What cloth to use

-I personally love using mircofiber cloths on my face because they gently exfoliate my skin unlike regular washcloths which are a lot rougher.
-They are also cheap and easy to come by.
+I personally used mircofiber cloths since that is what I had at home.
+While they are a synthetic cloth, it is better to use what you have than to buy something new.
+Plus, microfiber cloths can act slightly exfoliating because of their texture.
 A tip if you do use microfiber cloths: Do not put them in the dryer, it makes them hard.
 I usually put my used microfiber wipes into a pillowcase and throw them in the washing machine with my clothes, I then let them air dry.
 I would also recommend not using fabric softener on them.

 Grapefruit oil is antiseptic and an astringent.
 Thus, it can help with acne prone and oily skin.
 It also has a stimulating and uplifting effect like other citrus oils.

 Tea tree oil, also known as melaleuca oil, is a popular ingredient for homemade skincare.
 It can help treat acne as it regulates the skins talc production and has healing properties.
 Moreover, it can remove blemishes and dark spots.